Who Are We?

 Camp—This special week is the high point of our year.
 Our youth attend a camp primarily organized by the Chicago Church of Christ.
 It is held at Rock River Christian Camp near Rockford, Illinois.

 Midwest Fall Youth Conference—Indianapolis is home to the Midwest Fall Youth Conference.
 This annual event began in 2009.
-In 2013 it was attended by over 300 high school students from 8 states across the Midwest.
+Over the past several years it has been attended by over 300 high school students from 8 states across the Midwest.
 It’s continuing to gain momentum each year!

 How Do We View This Ministry?